ethanolivertroy/okta-inspector/README.md

 - A comprehensive tool for evaluating Okta configurations for FedRAMP compliance
 - Aligns with NIST 800-53 controls for identity and access management
 - Validates FIPS 140-2/140-3 cryptographic compliance for federal systems
  - `okta-audit.sh` automates all checks and generates a compliance summary report
+ - Evaluates FedRAMP 20x Phase One Key Security Indicators (KSIs) and creates a machine-readable summary (`fedramp_20x_summary.md`)
 - Built to support U.S. Federal security requirements and guidelines
  - Thanks to https://developer.okta.com/ for their comprehensive API documentation
+ - FedRAMP 20x Phase One Key Security Indicators RFC and discussion: https://github.com/FedRAMP/rfcs/discussions/18

 ## NIST Controls Coverage
 This tool evaluates Okta configurations against these key NIST 800-53 controls: